 Once risks are identified and prioritized, set procedures and processes to address them, and document those processes.
 This is where you need to pay close attention to “who” and “how.”
 Bring together a combination of individuals who have expertise, independence, and impact throughout the organization in order to make those adjustments to your controls.

 The Importance of Organizational Culture in Risk Management

 As you update your internal controls to address any new risks, take into account your organizational culture.
 If there is a general appreciation for internal controls and a standard practice of following them—from all levels of the organization—your risk management efforts will be easier than if your internal controls are seen as more of guidelines.

 Once risks are agreed upon and prioritized, it’s important to have members of your senior management act as sponsors to provide guidance and resources during check-ins.
 Not only does this provide authority to the process—no matter what your organizational culture is—but it also enables the individuals who are close to the risks to do research and recommend appropriate procedures to plan for the identified risks.

 If there is a gap between what the organization is currently doing and what it needs to do, commit to making the time to research best practices as well as invest in the technology and personnel to move forward.

-As you develop your procedures, check in regularly with your auditors to make sure that you are on the right track and that we are using best practices to make sure we are effective and efficient with our resources.
-Remember, if it is too hard, no one will do it—not because they have a bad attitude, but when we overload our staff, they must be selective as to what they can accomplish.
+As you develop your procedures, check in regularly with your auditors to make sure that you are on the right track.
+Your auditors can ensure you are using best practices and are effective and efficient with your resources.
+Remember, if it is too hard, no one will do it—not because they have a bad attitude, but when your staff is stretched thin, they must be selective as to what they can accomplish.
 And compliance usually gets the short end of the stick.